chadcooper/sjc-arcuser/article.md

 aid the recovery effort.
 Even though the Utility is a mature GIS shop, they continue discovering new ways to utilize GIS and the Esri Platform to help them gain efficiencies and save themselves and their customers money.

+For more information, please contact Chad Cooper at chad.cooper@gisinc.com.

 ## Acknowledgements